Breword/tmux/Contributing.md

 ### Medium things

+- Completion at the command prompt could be more clever: it could recognise commands and have some way to describe their arguments so for example only complete options for set-option and layouts for select-layout; it could complete -t with a space after it as well as without; it could complete special targets like {left}; it could complete panes as well as windows.
+  Probably lots more things.

 - Show the current match differently in copy mode when searching.
 Related: some styles like `mode-style` are too overloaded, but what is the alternative - just more options?
 That might be best and reorganize them a bit, so break